-Physical attractiveness does correlate with reproductive health and general fitness (Exception: V-shape in men correlates with higher mortality risk) but returns are diminishing in modern context.
+Physical attractiveness does correlate with reproductive health and general fitness (Exception: V-shape in men correlates with higher mortality risk) but returns are diminishing in the modern context.

 Psychological implications: “What is beautiful is good” is a subconscious belief.
-Attractive people are judged to have better social skills, more intelligence and better mental health.
+Attractive people are judged to have better social skills, more intelligence, and better mental health.

-Relationship satisfaction: Attractive men are less satisfied in a relation, no other causal relation was found.
+Relationship satisfaction: Attractive men are less satisfied in a relation, no other causal relationship was found.
 If the wife is relatively more attractive than the husband, there is more positivity in the relation, if the husband is more attractive, there is more negativity.

 Wishing for wealth

-- We love wealth since in the past, we could just not get hold of enough of it.
+- We love wealth since, in the past, we could just not get hold of enough of it.

 - For lower income families, economic hardship takes a toll on the relationship stability but beyond a certain sustainable income, more wealth leads to diminishing returns in terms of relationship stability.